 Now that you know you need these policies, who can you trust with them?

-You can sign up today for your license and get 10% off with the code "lumstudio" or if you do not want to fiddle with installing the policies on your site, let us know!
-We will be more than happy to help.
+You can sign up today for your license and get 10% off with the code "lumstudio" or if you do not want to fiddle with installing the policies on your site, reach out to us at firstname.lastname@example.org and we can set it up for you!

 Full Disclaimer: We are not lawyers.
 This blog post is not to act as legal advice.
 We are just a marketing agency that likes to make sure we stay up to date on the laws and policies surrounding our industry.
 If you have any specific questions regarding the legality of your site, we recommend speaking to a qualified professional.